gsc-aoyama/wwwdev4i18n/pages/exchange/application.md

 ## University Exchange Student Program
 Aoyama Gakuin University accepts exchange students from partner universities.
-If you are interested in studying at GSC as a university exchange student, please visit the International Exchange Center website for more details.
+If you are interested in studying at GSC as a university exchange student, please visit the International Center website for more details.

-<a href="http://web.iec.aoyama.ac.jp/" target="_blank" class="pop">International Exchange Center</a>
+<a href="http://web.iec.aoyama.ac.jp/" target="_blank" class="pop">International Center</a>

 ## Departmental Exchange Student Program